Georgia Car Insurance

 What to Know About Car Insurance in Georgia

 If you're driving in Georgia, you may find yourself caught in the busy traffic of Atlanta, touring the historic squares and roundabouts of Savannah, or discovering one of the many historic Civil War driving routes.
-Wherever you drive in Georgia, you must have auto insurance on your vehicle.
+Wherever you drive in the state of Georgia, you must have car insurance for your vehicle.
 You can get a Georgia auto insurance quote from GEICO right from your computer.

 - Georgia has two state agencies related to motor vehicles.
 The Department of Driver Services handles driver's licenses and permits.
 The Motor Vehicle Division of the GA Department of Revenue handles vehicle registrations, license plates and certificates of title.
 Car owners in Georgia must show proof of insurance in order to register their vehicles.

 - Texting while driving is banned in Georgia except in the case of emergencies or when drivers are fully parked.
 The fine for conviction is $150.
 Drivers under 18 are prohibited from using any wireless device while driving.
 This includes cell phones, computers, and all texting devices.

 Required Minimum Georgia Auto Insurance Coverage